-Following the acquisition of Goodtech some bank deposits of the acquiree were temporarily not available for general use by the Group because of legal restrictions.
+Following the acquisition of Goodtech some bank deposits of the acquiree were temporarily unavailable for general use by the Group due to legal restrictions.
 The amount of cash and cash equivalents inaccessible to the Group as at 31 December 2013 amounts to \$500,000 (2012: \$Nil).
 All restrictions on bank deposits were removed prior to approval of these consolidated financial statements on 28 February 2014.